 The college and corporate world is certainly not for everyone.
 Many people choose to pursue a non-traditional career path.
 Skilled trades and hands-on careers are a fantastic option.
 In fact, America is facing an unprecedented skilled labor shortage due to retiring baby boomers and the emphasis on attending college.
 There is an enormous variety of skilled trades that may interest you, such as an electrician, diesel mechanic, pipefitter, or roofer.
 There is something for EVERYONE!

 Many young adults don’t even know this is an option.
-Some skilled tradesman share the sentiment that if they had known about this career path when they were younger, they would have started much sooner.
-Also, there is a stigma against “blue collar workers”, but they are smart, skilled and essential to our communities.
+Some skilled tradesmen share the sentiment that if they had known about this career path when they were younger, they would have started much sooner.
+Also, there is a stigma against “blue-collar workers,” but they are smart, skilled, and essential to our communities.

 So if you are interested in the non-traditional career path, it is a fantastic time to become a professional and have a stable, lucrative career in a skilled trade.
-Here are some ways to that might help you begin:
+Here are some ways that might help you begin: